 - Ideally, structural issues won’t arise because of preparation in the previous stages, but if they do, teams must be prepared to address them.

 The post-construction or closeout stage is the final step in the construction process.
 Once the actual construction is complete, the construction project manager surveys the project before handing it over to the client or owner.

 - Reviewing the project with the client: The construction project manager tours the project with the client, and creates a construction punch list of areas that need to be improved.
 They then work with the contractors and subcontractors to correct the errors as needed.

 - Finalizing project documents: Project closeout documents are finalized, including contractor payments, inspection certificates, and a certificate of occupancy.

-- Transferring ownership and deliverables: The project is presented to the client with all documentation.
+- Transferring ownership and deliverables: The documentation is packaged and delivered to the client.
 Documents may include the results of quality control inspections and technical submittals so the client can verify that the contractor followed all project requirements.